Remote ATU v 1.0

 • The only transport media currently (Release v1.0) used is 2.4GHz WiFi; we have plans to add CAN-bus in future versions (however CAN will require extra 4-cores cabling, obviously).

-None of us was expecting, that fix capacitors and fix coils will be same selective and descrete as variable.
+None should be expecting, that fix capacitors and fix coils will be same selective and discrete as variable.
 Hence, relay-based construction performance and tuning capability is certainly less granular than variable coil one.
-However, relay-based T-network still provides good enough tuning, while it has significantly reduced weight, lowered power requirements and smaller size, which makes it suitable companion for field operatios, when variable coil construction is more didicated for the home QTH use cases.
+However, relay-based T-network still provides good enough tuning, while it has significantly reduced weight, lowered power requirements and smaller size, which makes it suitable companion for field operations, when variable coil construction is more dedicated for the home QTH use cases.

 Variable coil and variable capacitors ATU version details